 The boy pulls himself into a nearby bench, takes a large gulp of water, and steadies his legs before wobbling out of sight.

 It’s weird to think that such a deeply scarring, earth-shattering, fragmented piece of history was so recent.
 Clock back less than a century and an undeniable amount of prejudice hovers like a storm cloud.

 But the Mississippi Civil Rights Museum addresses the South’s tragic, uncalled-for past with the intention of showcasing the hope and bravery and courage that paved the future.
-It tells tales of unsung heroes, small town protests, and actions that helped sculpt a slightly brighter tomorrow.

 Museum Of Mississippi History